Name: Ashton Hughes

 Is there anything else you may like us to know?
 Any hidden talents, interests or ambitions?

-In recent years I have caught the travel bug – I’m one of the few people who loves being in airports!
+In recent years I have caught the travel bug – I’m one of the few people who love being in airports!
 This past summer Sean and I spent 11 days traversing across Europe (we saw Copenhagen, Budapest, Bratislava, Vienna, and Paris).
 I have a few “goal” trips kicking around in the back of my mind, including traveling to England, Scottland, and Wales to visit some of the places that my ancestors are from, or maybe going across the US by train!